LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

     When defining a condition using Evaluate Options, make sure the choices in the question are defined *before* defining the condition.
 Otherwise, the choices won't be available for use in the condition.

-* **No Match**: This triggers the Next Step action when no match to an earlier rule in the interaction is found.
+* **No Match**: This triggers the Next Step action when a match to an earlier rule in the interaction isn't found.
 Use this option in a final rule to catch all utterances other than those caught by earlier rules.

     The No Match option is a great way to repeat the same interaction until the consumer enters an expected utterance.
 This is done below.